UN says part of Somalia will reach famine later this year

 The rainfall in this year’s failed March-to-May season was the lowest in the last six decades, Artan told the AP.
 Next year’s March-to-May season doesn’t look good either, he said, worrying that “this could be the seven-year drought, the biblical one.”

 Formal famine declarations are rare because data to meet the benchmarks often cannot be obtained because of conflict, poor infrastructure or politics.
 Governments can be wary of being associated with a term of such grim magnitude.
-Somalia’s recently elected president, however, appointed a drought envoy in one of his first acts in office, which Griffiths called “impressive.”
+Somalia’s recently elected president, however, appointed a drought envoy in one of his first acts, which Griffiths called “impressive.”

 Because of the remote nature of Somalia’s drought, and with some hard-hit areas under the control of the al-Shabab extremist group which has been hostile to humanitarian efforts, no one knows how many people have died — or will in the months to come.